 Corridor A will therefore be provided with 2 high-capacity rail lines serving the majority of its radial demand.
 In advance of the new Metro North being constructed, it will be necessary to provide a higher level of public transport capacity than the existing provision, along the corridor linking Swords and the Airport to the city centre.
-This will take the form of the provision of a BRT service or a BRT type service, or a conventional QBC type upgrade along the route or parts of the route.
+This will take the form of the provision of a BRT service or a BRT type service, or a conventional Quality Bus Corridor (QBC) type upgrade along the route or parts of the route.
 The final arrangement would be designed to be complementary to the new Metro North project.
 A second BRT line along the Malahide Road to Clongriffin will also be provided as a means of upgrading the existing bus corridor to provide for additional demand not readily served by DART at locations such as Donnycarney, Artane, Coolock and Darndale.

 From a roads perspective, it is intended to develop a distributor road on the western side of Swords, in addition to a distributor road around Donabate.
+These are required to provide for development access and address congestion issues in the general localities.
 The intersection of the Malahide Road with the east-west R139 at Balgriffin / Clare Hall is a major source of delay on both routes.
 It is intended to implement road proposals to address these deficiencies.
 Other road schemes and upgrades will also be implemented, in line with the principles for road development set out in Chapter 5.